How to Plant, Grow, and Care for Oxalis Triangularis

 To avoid any dangers from oxalic acid, you may want to cook your leaves and roots, which reduces its risk.
 Use it in limited quantities.
 While you can eat it raw, a few leaves or flowers in a salad is plenty.

-A: People often ask about the Oxalis triangularis toxic properties.
 Pets don’t have the same restraint that we do.
 The oxalic acids are much more potent against smaller pets.
 It can cause drooling, vomiting, diarrhea, and a lack of appetite, among other symptoms.
-Thankfully, its bitter flavor tends to prevent most pets from chewing on it!
+Thankfully, its bitter flavor prevents most pets from chewing on it!
 But if your dog isn’t deterred and sees it as an edible plant, keep it away.

-A: There are a couple of different reasons why Oxalis triangularis might be dying.
-Check the Troubleshooting section above to see if it could be one of those issues.
+Oxalis triangularis might be dying for a couple of different reasons.
+Check the Common Problems section above to see if it could be one of those issues.